Sarah Pearce (astronomer)

-Sarah Elizabeth Pearce is an astronomer and space technologist, the director of the Square Kilometre Array (SKA) telescope, a fellow of the Australian Academy of Technological Sciences and Engineering.
+Sarah Elizabeth Pearce is an astronomer and space technologist, the director of the Australian component of the Square Kilometre Array (SKA) telescope, a fellow of the Australian Academy of Technological Sciences and Engineering.

 Education and early life

 Pearce has wanted to work in space since she was a teenager, and remembers where she was, while watching the NASA Curiosity Rover landing on Mars, which influenced her early career.

-She was interested astronomy at school, and in answering big questions, 'like how is the universe formed, and what are we made of'.Pearce has an undergraduate degree in Physics from Worcester College at the University of Oxford and a PhD from the University of Leicester in X-ray astronomy.
+She was interested astronomy at school, and in answering big questions, 'like how is the universe formed, and what are we made of'.Pearce has an undergraduate degree in Physics from Worcester College at the University of Oxford and a PhD from the University of Leicester in X-ray astronomy submitted in October 1997.

 Career

 Pearce's career has included being a project manager of UK computing for particle science, Deputy Director of CSIRO, Space and Astronomy.
 She was also the Acting CSIRO Chief Scientist, as well as science advisor for the Parliament of the UK.
 She has led a team who delivered computing for the Large Hadron Collider particle accelerator in Switzerland.

 Pearce led a team of over 250 people at CSIRO as the Deputy Director of Astronomy and Space Science.
+She led CSIRO's engagement with the SKA internationally and was Australia's science representative on the negotiating team for the SKA Observatory Treaty.

 When Cathy Foley took the position of Australia's Chief Scientist, Pearce took the role of leading the Science Impact and Policy team at CSIRO.
 She also ran the CSIRO division of astronomy and space science responsible for the 'Dish' at Parkes, as well as the SKA (Square Kilometer Array) pathfinder in Western Australia.

+In July 2021 she became the first Director of the SKA Observatory's low frequency telescope in Australia.